yannbam/exa-mcp-server/README.md

 - **web_search**: Performs real-time web searches with optimized results and content extraction.
 - **research_paper_search**: Specialized search focused on academic papers and research content.

-You can choose which tools to enable or disable by adding command-line arguments to your Claude Desktop configuration:
+You can choose which tools to enable by adding the `--tools` parameter to your Claude Desktop configuration:

-#### Enable specific tools (in claude_desktop_config.json):
+#### Specify which tools to enable:

 ```json
 {